-Despite the chaos, Casablanca is a fairly compact city and walking is a good way to get to many sights and attractions of Casablanca are situated close together and can be explored on foot.
+Despite the apparent chaos, many of the main sights and attractions of Casablanca are situated close together and can be explored on foot.
 Walking around the city is safe enough if you stick to crowded and touristy areas but petty thieves, such as pickpockets, do take advantage of unsuspecting tourists.
 In public transport and when walking travellers should not display wealth and should try not to draw attention to themselves.

 Become our Casablanca Travel Expert